-But what happens when you’re in difficulty, stress or crisis yourself?
-When you’re struggling with personal or professional crisis?
-When your employment of congregation-minister relationship deteriorates?
-When you’re involuntarily separated from your church, losing not only your livelihood, but simultaneously your home, your function and your sense of “call” and direction?
+But what happens when you’re in difficulty, stress or crisis; when you’re struggling with personal or professional crisis?
+What do you do when you’re involuntarily separated from your church, losing your livelihood, community, home and sense of “call” and direction?

-Though MTM cooperates with many denominations, it’s a non-denominational agency.
+MTM is a non-denominational organization.
 The Foundation is financed through gifts from individuals, businesses, churches, denominations and foundations and is strengthened by your prayers.